5 Tips for Communicating With Seniors with Dementia

 Old age is often associated with several health conditions, and dementia care is among them.
 Dementia is not only about memory loss.
 It affects an individual’s ability to reason, understand and process information as well as their ability to converse.
 Thus, communicating with seniors living with dementia may at times be challenging and frustrating.

 It hurts to see your loved one struggling to recognize their closest people, especially when the condition progresses.
-People with dementia are more prone to anxiety and mood swings which often result in depression.
+People with dementia are more prone to anxiety and mood swings which often result in depression, and that’s why dementia care and treatment is important.
 Now, it’s essential for you as a caregiver to learn how to communicate with them effectively without hurting their feelings.
 Here are five tips you can use to communicate with seniors with dementia.
-Don’t forget that seniors with dementia require a lot more attention, if you are not able to provide them the attention they need, it may be time to look for in home senior care or senior living services.
+Don’t forget that seniors with dementia require a lot more attention.
+If you are not able to provide them the attention they need, it may be the time to look for a senior living or an in home senior care service that can provide professional home care services.

 - Explain Things Carefully and more Than Once

 Short term memory loss is common among people with dementia.
 Thus you may have to express one thing repeatedly to ensure that your senior understands what you are trying to communicate.
 You will need to speak calmly and slowly to avoid irritating them.
 Ensure that your questions are simple.
 Ask one thing at a time and if they don’t understand, repeat your statement.
 Again, if they seem not to understand you better, try to incorporate non-verbal communication to make sure they understand what you are saying.

 Jane Byrne at FirstCare.ie points out that there are many types of dementia, each with their own causes and symptoms, some milder types even treatable if one can buy shrooms online in the right countries where it’s legal.
 “However, there are similarities across the board, which we need to combat.
 Dementia is so widespread nowadays that all healthcare professionals really have to stand up and take notice.”

 - Be Patient